jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 * Click the "[Kubernetes Monitoring Stack](https://cloud.digitalocean.com/marketplace/5d163fdd29a6ab0d4c7d5274?i=9ca3ac)"
 * Select "Create Cluster"
 * Choose a datacentre region: `Singapore`
+  * Or the closest datacentre region to your physical location
 * Choose a name:
   * Enter Cluster name: `digital-ocean-cluster`
 * Go to bottom of page and select "Create Cluster"